-Not all vessels own band sets like drums, bass, guitars, beat boxes, pianos or organs but most have a guitar on board.
+Not all vessels own instrument sets like drums, bass, beat boxes, pianos, or organs but most have a guitar on board.

 After dinner time, most of the crew usually gather in the Day Room.
-There, they can witness your mighty fingers hammer thru the strings and sing songs with you while bumping glasses.
+There, they can witness your mighty fingers hammer through the strings and sing songs with you while bumping glasses.

-Once I heard a story of a crew who, when they arrived in Amsterdam, brought the guitar with him in the city and started playing in the crowds.
+Once, I heard a story of a crew who, when they arrived in Amsterdam, brought the guitar with them into the city and started playing in the crowds.

 People began flocking around him and throwing coins in his hat which was lying on the floor.